Klipper Nozzle Collision Homing

 [BDsensor]

-collision_homing:0 # set it 1 to enable homing with nozzle collision sensing. disable it by setting 0.
-Set it to 1 to enable homing with nozzle collision detection.
+collision_homing:0 # Set it to 1 to enable homing with nozzle collision sensing.
 Disable it by setting it to 0.

-collision_calibrate:0 # set it 1 to enable auto calibrate BDsensor with nozzle collision sensing. disable it by setting 0.
-Set it to 1 to enable automatic calibration of the BD Sensor using nozzle collision detection.
+collision_calibrate:0 # Set it to 1 to enable auto-calibration of the BD sensor with nozzle collision sensing.
 Disable it by setting it to 0.

-# that means we do not need to manually move the nozzle on the bed and do a paper test before sending the calibration command M102 S-6.
+# This means we do not need to manually move the nozzle on the bed and perform a paper test before sending the calibration command M102 S-6.

-- Sensitivity depends on speed; slower speeds provide higher sensitivity.
+- Sensitivity depends on speed.
+The slower the speed, the higher the sensitivity.
 Therefore, you need to adjust the Z-axis speed.
-The homing_speed and second_homing_speed should be within the range of 2 to 5.
+The homing_speed and second_homing_speed should be in the range of 2 to 5.

-The nozzle should be cleaned or heated to soften any residual filament.
+The nozzle should be cleaned or heated to soften filament residue.
 Do not set the speed too high or too low.
-If the speed is too high, it may damage your hotend or print bed; if too low, it may trigger in the air without the nozzle actually touching the print bed.
+If the speed is too high, it may damage your hotend or print bed; if the speed is too low, it may trigger in mid-air without the nozzle actually touching the print bed.

 [stepper_z]